 - Mounting: Pole Mount (Kit included)

-Testing Status: We have purchased one of these units, and utilize it when creating our 'mobile Wi-Fi network' for testing long range gear against.
+We have purchased one of these units, and utilize it when creating our 'mobile Wi-Fi network' for testing long-range gear.
 We have used prior versions of this product in our Wi-Fi signal enhancing solution as well.
-It's a solid solution, if you don't need customer support and are comfortable with system configuration.
+It's a solid solution if you don't need customer support and are comfortable with system configuration.